 Below are a few popular choices for hymns, motets, and chants for the wedding Mass.
 Many of these texts have more than one setting.
 If you need inspiration, consider the background of you and your future spouse (French, Italian, Irish, etc.), or the feasts on/near your wedding day.
 If your wedding day is near, for example, St. Thomas Aquinas’ feast day, you could choose one of the many songs he composed, or a song centered on the Eucharist, a common theme in St. Thomas’ works.

-Alma Redemptoris Mater (Marian atiphon for: Advent through February 1)
+- Alma Redemptoris Mater (Advent through February 1)

-Ave, Regina Caelorum (Marian atiphon for: February 2 through Good Friday)
+- Ave, Regina Caelorum (February 2 through Good Friday)

-Regina Caeli (Marian atiphon for: during the season of Easter)
+- Regina Caeli (during the season of Easter)

 The following composers have written many sacred music pieces: Giovanni Pierluigi da Palestrina, Franz Schubert, Tomas Luis de Victoria, Orlando de Lassus, Josquin, Tommaso de Celano, Thomas Tallis, Hildegard of Bingen, Heinrich Ignaz Franz Biber, Anton Bruckner, Edward Elgar, Charles Gounod, Wolfgang Amadeus Mozart, Giovanni Battista Pergolesi